morscate/laravel-event-flow/readme.md

 # Event Flow
-The is a BETA of the Event flow package.
+This is an ALPHA version of the Event flow package.
 Do not use this is production!

 ## Requirements